home click highlighted hovered text for more info, see help

 See above.

-Occitanie region east [capital = Toulouse]
+Occitanie region south east [capital = Toulouse]

 The Citadel in Mont-Louis on D118